All of our meals are produced using Farm assured meats and fish that meets the marine stewardship council standards (MSC),

 See www.foodforlife.org.uk

-ALL children in Reception, Year 1 and Year 2 are currently eligible to receive Free School meals.
+ALL children in Reception, Year 1 and Year 2 are currently eligible to receive Universal Free School meals.
 Some older children are also entitled to free school meals.
 Children who are not entitled to Free School meals may still purchase a school lunch.

 Entitlement to Free school Meals